 5 May 2020 | 8 min read

-Recommendation engines enable customers to see data that is relevant for his or her taste, style and preferences and ensures he or she spends minimum time searching for the right information and maximizing the conversion rates.
+Recommendation engines enable customers to see data that is relevant for his or her taste, style, and preferences and ensures he or she spends minimum time searching for the right information and maximizing the conversion rates.

 As we move into an era of big data, it is becoming more and more important to find ways to scan through the huge amount of data.
-Recommendation systems in AI are extremely good in doing this.
+Recommendation systems in AI are extremely good at doing this.

-Next we will explain more about recommendation engines and why an e-commerce recommender system is not suitable for real estate, car and job portals., style and preferences and ensures he or she spends minimum time searching for the right information and maximizing the conversion rates.
+Next, we will explain more about recommendation engines and why an e-commerce recommender system is not suitable for real estate, car and job portals., style and preferences and ensures he or she spends minimum time searching for the right information and maximizing the conversion rates.

 You will read about the next topics in this blog: